 Whiting, Pierre, Sr.(born: 1861 - died: 1949)

 Pierre Whiting, Sr. was a janitor at the University of Kentucky for 57 years.
-It is thought that he was the first African American employed at the university, and that he was employed longer than any other employee.
-Whiting's starting date was in 1888 and he retired in 1945.
+It is thought that he was the first African American employed at the university and employed longer than any other employee.
+Whiting's starting date was 1888; he retired in 1945.

 Pierre Whiting started working at the University of Kentucky in 1888.
-By 1900, he and Florida were no longer together, and Pierre Whiting was married to Nanine Scott.
-There were four children in the house: Hannibal, Pierre Jr., Charlie T., and a daughter named Mary [source: U.S. Federal Census].
-The family lived on Winslow Street.
-Pierre's oldest son Hannibal Whiting died of consumption in 1907 and is buried in African Cemetery #2; he was 26 years old [source: Kentucky Certificate and Record of Death Registered No. 543].
+By 1900, he and Florida were no longer together and he was married to Nanine Scott.
+There were four children in their house on Winslow St. in Lexington: Hannibal, Pierre Jr., Charlie T., and daughter Mary [source: U.S. Federal Census].
+Pierre's oldest son Hannibal died of consumption at 26 years of age in 1907; he is buried in African Cemetery #2 [source: Kentucky Certificate and Record of Death Registered no. 543].

 Beginning in the 1930s, there were a series of deaths in the Whiting family.
-Pierre and Nannie Whiting's son Pierre Jr. died in 1939 and is buried in African Cemetery #2 [source: Kentucky Certificate of Death Registered No. 699].
-Pierre Whiting was a widower when his son died [source: U.S. Federal Census]; his wife Nannie Scott Whiting had died in 1936 and she is buried in African Cemetery #2 [source: Kentucky Certificate of Death Registered no. 1123].
+Pierre and Nannie's son Pierre Jr. died in 1939 and is buried in African Cemetery #2 [source: Kentucky Certificate of Death Registered no. 699].
+Pierre Sr. was a widower when his son died [source: U.S. Federal Census]; his wife Nannie Scott Whiting had died in 1936, and she, too, is buried in African Cemetery #2 [source: Kentucky Certificate of Death Registered no. 1123].

-For more see "The Life story of Dean Whiting is the history of an institution," Kentucky Kernel, 04/22/1949, p.
+For more see "The Life story of Dean Whiting is the history of an institution," Kentucky Kernel, 4/22/1949, p.
 5; and "Dean Pierre dies; served UK 57 years," The Kentucky Alumnus, p.
-19; [both articles available online at Explore UK].
+19; [both articles available online at ExploreUK].
 For the earlier employment and resignation of Mary Whiting at the University of Kentucky, see the Board of Trustees' Minutes, April 6, 1954, p.
-50; and Board of Trustees' Minutes, June 1, 1954, p.
-97 [both available online at Kentucky Digital Library].
+50; and the Board of Trustees' Minutes, June 1, 1954, p.
+97 [both available online at ExploreUK].